Liluminalia/Liluminalia/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ISDI CODERS and ISDI CODERS APP
-- 🌱 I’m learning styled-components and Storybook
+- 🌱 I’m learning Angular
 - 👯 I’m looking to collaborate on new projects
 - 💬 Ask me about LOOM
 - 📫 How to reach me: saraestibalizfloresfermosel@gmail.com